DevExpress/devextreme-angular-template/README.md

 ### <a name="change-theme"></a>Change Theme

 The DevExtreme Angular Template uses different themes for its content and menu.
-Pass the theme's name to the base-theme option in the *metadata.base.json* and *metadata.additional.json* files in the *src\themes* folder to modify the content and menu themes respectively.
+Pass the theme's name to the base-theme option in the *metadata.base.json* and *metadata.additional.json* files in the *src\themes* folder to modify the content and menu themes.
 See [Predefined Themes](https://js.devexpress.com/Documentation/Guide/Themes/Predefined_Themes/) for more information.

 ```javascript
 {